inspec/inspec-aws/docs/resources/aws_ec2_vpc_peering_connections.md

 # aws\_ec2\_vpc\_peering\_connections

-Use the `aws_ec2_vpc_peering_connections` InSpec audit resource to test properties of a plural AWS EC2 VPCPeeringConnection.
+Use the `aws_ec2_vpc_peering_connections` InSpec audit resource to test properties of multiple AWS EC2 VPC peering connections.

-The AWS::EC2::VPCPeeringConnection resource requests a VPC peering connection between two VPCs: a requester VPC that you own and an accepter VPC with which to create the connection.
+The `AWS::EC2::VPCPeeringConnection` resource requests a VPC peering connection between two VPCs: a requester VPC that you own and an accepter VPC with which to create the connection.

 ## Syntax